Frequently Asked Questions

 I need help from a librarian or access to library services, who can I contact?

-The Henry Madden Library is closed temporarily through the end of the semester.
+The Henry Madden Library is closed temporarily through the summer.
 Please see the Henry Madden Library’s COVID-19 continuity resources page for a full list of virtual services available to students and faculty to support the delivery of virtual instruction.
 These services include phone inquiries and consultation, email, Zoom consultation and instruction and 24/7 chat.

 Guidance for Faculty and Staff